Neural Control Systems: Examples

-on the hyper cube $[-3,3]^{3}$.\\ We use the three algorithms considered to learn a set of optimal controls and test them on a test set of 10000 points.
-In addition, we compare the methodology to a kernel regression and to the naive approach, as described in Section \ref{sine_text}.
+We use the three algorithms considered to learn a set of optimal controls and test them on a test set of 10000 points.
+In addition, we compare our method to a kernel regression and to the naive approach, as described in Section \ref{sine_text}.
 Table \ref{Tab:val_toy3} reports the hyper-parameters selected for the multi-dimensional linear problem.
 Table \ref{Tab:3d} reports the root mean-square error for the three approaches considered and for the benchmark methods.

 Although the kernel regression performs slightly better, Algorithms \ref{alg2} and \ref{alg3} give results which are in the same order of magnitude, namely $10^{-4}$.
 All these methods significantly outperform a gradient-descent approach.
 Figure \ref{fig:3d_a} shows the distribution of the error of the approximation resulting from the solution of the control system (Algorithm \ref{alg2}).
 The plot in the case of the linear approximation (Algorithm \ref{alg3}) is similar.